TeamKillerX/RyuzakiLib/docs/fail2ban.md

 This will show you all the recent bans and unbans performed by Fail2Ban.

 ---

-By following these steps, you should have a working setup of **Fail2Ban** to protect both **Nginx** and **FastAPI** from malicious activity, banning suspicious IP addresses based on your configured rules.

 ### Custom Fail2ban
 ```bash
 for jail in $(sudo fail2ban-client status | grep 'Jail list:' | sed 's/.*://;s/,//g'); do